linuxserver/libreelec-addons/README.md

 [![linuxserver.io](https://raw.githubusercontent.com/linuxserver/docker-templates/master/linuxserver.io/img/linuxserver_medium.png)][linuxserverurl]

-~~This is the x86/arm combined repo.
-Note: These addons do not work on aarch64 builds.~~ Aarch64 support added (LE8 and up)
+## LinuxServer.io LibreELEC extended repo

-This is the x86/arm/aarch64 combined repo.
+This is the x86/arm/aarch64 combined repo containing docker wrapper addons that did not make it into the LibreELEC repo.

-Grab the repository.linuxserver.docker.zip file, install from zip in libreelec and you can install the addons from the repo list in the gui.
+Grab the repository.linuxserver.docker.ext-1.0.0.zip file, install from zip in libreelec and you can install the addons from the repo list in the gui.